zeek/zeek/doc/scripting/index.rst

 .. btest-include:: ${DOC_ROOT}/scripting/framework_notice_shortcuts_01.bro

-The Notice Policy shortcut above adds the ``Notice::Types`` of SSH::Interesting_Hostname_Login and SSH::Login to the Notice::emailed_types set while the shortcut below alters the length of time for which those notices will be suppressed.
+The Notice Policy shortcut above adds the ``Notice::Type`` of SSH::Interesting_Hostname_Login to the Notice::emailed_types set while the shortcut below alters the length of time for which those notices will be suppressed.